 Rho borders the municipality of Pero, in the past only a large area consisting of fields and small farms mainly in the hands of lords, a series of devastating floods of the River Olona affected its security and stability and turned it into a desolated place with ruins and debris for years.
 However the strategic position near Milan contributed to its economic development and growth so that Pero soon became an important industrial area.

-The choice to use a large part of these two municipalities for such an ambitious project has been made taking into consideration the fact that it is included into the program of redevelopment and requalification of this former industrial part of Milan financed by the Region of Lombardy; in 2003 the first works involved the metropolitan area, only one year later the road system (the complex is located north-west of Milan, near the main road Highway A4 Milan - Venice and adjacent to Rho-Pero Railway Station on the Milan-Turin line, moreover it is well connected to the hinterland through the metro, line 1, and the railway station); in 2005 the megacomplex, designed by architect Massimiliano Fuksas and carried out by a team consisting of about 1650 workers, was opened, an impressive structure with a total of 8 pavilions, a surface of 345.000 m² (indoor) and 60.000 m² (outdoor), a long corridor, advanced technological equipment, a quantity of relaxing areas and the wonderful glass and steel sail (1300 m. long and more than 3 m. wide) make it an extraordinary work of architecture entirely Made in Italy and one of the largest centers in the world; together with the construction of the complex, the tourist offer has been improved and enriched with high quality facilities and services that will welcome exhibitors and buyers coming from all over the world for Expo 2015, a great event that will see involved the Italian Government, the Region of Lombardy, the Province of Milan, the Municipality of Milan and the Chamber of Commerce of Milan.
+The choice to use a large part of these two municipalities for such an ambitious project has been made taking into consideration the fact that it is included into the program of redevelopment and requalification of this former industrial part of Milan financed by the Region of Lombardy; in 2003 the first works involved the metropolitan area, only one year later the road system (the complex is located north-west of Milan, near the main road Highway A4 Milan - Venice and adjacent to Rho-Pero Railway Station on the Milan-Turin line, moreover it is well connected to the hinterland through the metro, line 1, and the railway station); in 2005 the megacomplex, designed by architect Massimiliano Fuksas and carried out by a team consisting of about 1650 workers, was opened, an impressive structure with a total of wide pavilions, a surface of 345.000 m² (indoor) and 60.000 m² (outdoor), a long corridor, advanced technological equipment, a quantity of relaxing areas and the wonderful glass and steel sail (1300 m. long and more than 3 m. wide) make it an extraordinary work of architecture entirely Made in Italy and one of the largest centers in the world; together with the construction of the complex, the tourist offer has been improved and enriched with high quality facilities and services that welcome exhibitors and buyers from all over the world here for Expo 2015, a great event that see involved the Italian Government, the Region of Lombardy, the Province of Milan, the Municipality of Milan and the Chamber of Commerce of Milan.